leon4rd/test/README.md

-## Did you hear the one about the guy with the broken hearing aid?
-Neither did he.
+## "Dad, do you think it's going to snow this winter?"
+"I dont know, its all up in the air"